ThienBao3617/AdvancedC-Cpp/README.md

     return 0;
     }

-Trong ví dụ, biến count được khai báo trong file main.c và được extern trong file func.c
+In the example, the variable count is declared in the main.c file and is extern in the func.c file.

     $ gcc func.c main.c
     $ ./a.out